supergillis/v8-ken/README.md

         response.data = "Counter: " + (counter++);
       }
     };

+Visiting this web server's `/counter` page will serve an increasingly incrementing counter value.

 If the server should crash and restart, the server's state (such as the value of the `counter` variable) will remain intact.
 Clients can continue interacting with the server as if no crash had occurred.

 ## Context